swingletree-oss/swingletree/docs/_docs/plugins/zap.md

 <div class="well well-sm">
   Yoke CLI can be used to send a Twistlock scan report.
-See the docs to learn how to send reports with ease.
+See the docs covering yoke to learn how to send reports with ease.
 </div>

 A Swingletree webhook is published when the Zap Plugin is enabled.